VoHongKhang/pkmn.help/README.md

 Info for **Pokemon GO** only

+- Add weather boosted per type of pokemon
-- Add rank 1 & IV for Great & Ultra League into Pokedex
+- Add rank 1 & IV for Great & Ultra Leagues into Pokedex
   - Data get from <https://pvpivs.com/leagueRanks.html>
 - Create Android APK to install on mobile
   - Using Capacitor
-- Use hashrouter so we can deploy this app in a subfolder like Github page
+- Use hashrouter so we can deploy this webpage in a subfolder like Github page
   - Github page <https://nguoianphu.github.io/pkmn.help>
   - My own web hosting <https://play.nguoianphu.com/pkmn.help/>
 - To do: